AT Information Session 17 May 2023

 Recruitment is overseen by NSW Health, and applications are via the NSW Health recruitment portal.
 Position descriptions for each site are available on that portal, and additional site information is available on the ARA website.
 Individual training sites will provide the same information by email upon request, but NSW Health regulations prohibit individual meetings prior to selection.

-Selection for interview is based on the applicant’s CV/application and in addition to any documentation required by NSW Health, applicants MUST complete the NSW ARA Structured CV and Referee Listing document.
+Selection for interview is based on the applicant’s CV/application and in addition to any documentation required by NSW Health, applicants MUST complete the NSW ARA Structured CV and Referee Listing document (will be available shortly on this page).

 Allocation of training site:

-Incoming applicants selected for interview and continuing applicants will be invited by NSW Health to rank ALL 16 of the NSW/ACT training sites from most favoured to least favoured.
+Incoming applicants selected for interview and continuing applicants will be invited by NSW Health to rank ALL of the NSW/ACT training sites from most favoured to least favoured.
 Continuing applicants must rank previous training sites at the bottom of their rankings as each training position is only for one year.
 Training sites similarly rank all interviewed applicants, and similarly place previous trainees at the bottom of their rankings.
 The matching process used by NSW Health and RACP uses the Gale-Shapley algorithm; an iterative process which results in there being no applicant/site pairing in which both parties prefer each other to a higher degree than the matching awarded.
-Click here to view a YouTube video on the matching algorithm and how it works.

 Applicant rankings are confidential and are not known to the panellists, Selection Panel Chair or Secretary.
 Site rankings are similarly confidential.
 You should rank all positions in the order which you truly would like to take up the posts.
 You cannot “game” the system.
 Applicants MUST not discuss their preference rankings with any selection panel members or training site staff.

-NSW Health Application dates: 18 July to 8 August 2023
+NSW Health Application dates: Tue 16 July to Tue 6 August 2024 inclusive

 Probable interview dates (subject to confirmation)

-NSW Notification of outcome Tue 29 August 2023
+NSW Notification of outcome: Tue 27 August 2024